Legal Considerations for Fashion Businesses

 If you are a fashion business or working in the industry, it is important to be across some areas of legal risk as many small to medium business enterprises are not sufficiently well versed in what may expose them to legal liability / and or their legal rights.

-This article will consider the following as they relate specifically to the fashion industry:
+This article will consider: intellectual property, commercial law, consumer laws, privacy, technology, data, and employment, as they relate specifically to the fashion industry.

 Intellectual Property in Fashion Businesses